developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/samples/wifi/index.md

 > Note: In order to perform all Wi-Fi network operations, Wi-Fi should be enabled.

-This sample application will allow you to perform all the above mentioned Wi-Fi actions on Symbol device.
+This sample application will allow you to perform all the above mentioned Wi-Fi actions on Zebra device.